Leverkusen Slay Bremen To Return To Bundesliga Summit - UrduPoint

 Kevin Volland scored in the 88th minute to grab a point for Union after falling behind to an Ermedin Demirovic penalty before the break.

-RB Leipzig were dealt a blow ahead of Tuesday's Champions League trip to Man City, losing 2-1 at Wolfsburg.
+RB Leipzig were dealt a blow ahead of Tuesday's Champions League trip to Manchester City, losing 2-1 at Wolfsburg.

 Freiburg were held 1-1 at home by struggling Darmstadt.